rkaahean/weather-scrape/README.md

 - Ensure python3 is being used. ```alias python=python3```
 - Create an environment for everything to be present (docker?).
 - All of the packages installation should be in the docker config.
+- Build on a Spark Framework.
+- Deploy on ECS
+- Connect to a some sort of Load Balancer.
+- Try Apache Kafka.
+- Built a front end with Flask.

 ## Running the python files.